enterpriseme-academy/aws-root-access-management/README.md

 ## Architecture

+All Lambda functions are deployed inside the VPC, specifically in private subnets.
+This enhances security by isolating Lambda functions from direct internet access.

+**VPC Endpoints:**
+To allow Lambda functions to securely access AWS services without traversing the public internet, the following VPC endpoints have been created:

+- **Lambda** (`com.amazonaws.us-east-1.lambda`)
+- **IAM** (`com.amazonaws.iam`)
+- **STS** (`com.amazonaws.us-east-1.sts`)

+These are interface endpoints deployed in the same VPC and private subnets as the Lambda functions.
+This setup ensures all AWS API calls from Lambda to these services remain within the AWS network.

+**Note:**
+- Lambda functions no longer require a NAT Gateway or Internet Gateway for access to these AWS services.
+- Ensure security groups and subnet routing allow communication between Lambda and the VPC endpoints.
 - **Lambda Functions**:
   - `unlock_s3_bucket_lambda`: Handles GET (view policy) and POST (delete policy) for S3 buckets.
   - `unlock_sqs_queue_lambda`: Handles GET (view policy) and POST (delete policy) for SQS queues.